-Our most recommended acne treatments are laser treatments.
+Our most recommended (and effective) acne treatments are laser treatments.
 It is the simplest, fastest, healthiest, and most efficient method available in this modern world.
 Laser treatments are so efficient that they can be accomplished in just a few minutes with no risk to your health at all.
-There are many other options for acne treatment, however.
+There are many other effective options for acne treatment, however.
 Most of these are less effective or more time consuming when compared with laser treatments.
-Each treatment has its own advantages and disadvantages.
+Each acne treatment has its own advantages and disadvantages.
 Read on to learn about some other acne treatment methods.

 One way to treat acne is through an injection.
 The injection contains steroids that are designed to reduce inflammation, increase the healing process, and lower the chances of acne scarring.
 While this injection is easy enough to use and is quite effective, it is not always successful.
 Most of the time, a steroid injection will effectively reduce inflammation as well as improve your rate of healing.
 It does not always avoid a scar, however.
 There are times where even though the acne heals quicker than normal, a scar will still remain.
 The chances of this are minimal, but why take a chance when there is an option with a 100% chance of success?

 Oral medications for acne treatment include antibiotics and isotretinoin.
 These oral medications are taken in the form of pills that will be broken down in your stomach and distributed throughout your bloodstream.
 The idea behind oral medication for acne treatment is that the contents of the pills will aid the immune system and natural healing ability of your body, allowing your acne to clear up faster.
 While this is the easiest method, it is not the most effective.
 Oral medication has one of the highest scarring percentages of all the mentioned treatments.
 This method of acne treatment is best for weaker pimple forms, such as white heads or black heads.